johnkueh/php-form-to-email/README.md

 	`<form method="get" action="emailer.php">
 	</form>`

 2. Create as many input fields as you want, each with a 'name' tag.
-See example below:
+See example:
 	`<input name="Email" />`